SultanAli41/Landing-Pages/README.md

- Sure!
-Here’s plain text you can copy and paste directly into your README file 👇

----

 # 🌐 Multi Landing Pages Project

 This repository contains **7 responsive landing pages** built with **HTML, CSS, and a bit of JavaScript**.